Snowkura/Luna/README.md

 # Luna
-My fisrt game made by Unity
+Game made by Unity using C#.
+This is a file only contains scripts.